ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Module format and documentation
 *******************************

-If you want to contribute your module to most Ansible collections, you must write your module in Python and follow the standard format described below.
-(Unless you're writing a Windows module, in which case the :ref:`Windows guidelines <developing_modules_general_windows>` apply.)
+If you want to contribute your module to most Ansible collections, please write your module in Python and follow the standard format described below.
+(Unless you are writing a Windows module, in which case the :ref:`Windows guidelines <developing_modules_general_windows>` apply.)

-Before you open a pull request, in addition to following this format, you should review and follow:
+Before you open a pull request, in addition to following these guidelines, please also review and follow:

 * :ref:`submission checklist <developing_modules_checklist>`
 * :ref:`programming tips <developing_modules_best_practices>`